-It may create some inconveniences, but if you truly don’t want to be listened on it’s pretty much the only definite option.
-Turning on your device would protect you against most attacks, although that may not always be the case either when dealing with sophisticated attacks.
+It may create some inconveniences, but if you truly don't want to be listened on it's the most solid option.
+Turning on your device would protect you against most attacks, but there are limits to its feasibility.

-The problem with this is that it’s a rather drastic measure to take.
-I think that protecting your privacy by controlling the world around you shouldn't be that difficult.
-Instead of a computer with a built-in microphone and webcam, can’t we have one where you have to physically connect them?
-Or any other solution that doesn’t require a new device?
+The problem with this is that it's a rather drastic measure to take.
+I think that protecting your privacy by controlling the world around you should be that difficult.
+Instead of a computer with a built-in microphone and webcam, can't we have one where you can physically disconnect them with a switch?
+Or another solution that doesn't require a new device?

 Looking ahead: the future of physical privacy